Donna Scott Davenport

-Donna Scott Davenport (born Scott) is the first judge to oversee the Rutherford County, Tennessee juvenile justice system, filling the newly created position in 2000.
+Donna Scott Davenport (born Scott) is the first judge to have overseen the Rutherford County, Tennessee juvenile justice system, filling the newly created position in 2000.
 She is also a former adjunct professor at her alma mater, Middle Tennessee State University (MTSU).
-She presides over the juvenile court and legal system for the county, appoints magistrates (formerly, referees), sets protocols, directs police and hears cases involving minors, including parents charged with child neglect.
-Despite published reports of Davenport operating juvenile court outside of the tenets of law, including her own admissions, Davenport remains on the bench, and is scheduled to retire at the end of her current term, in September 2022, while lawmakers debate ending her tenure sooner.
+She presided over the juvenile court and legal system for the county, appointed magistrates (formerly, referees), set protocols, directed police and heard cases involving minors, including parents charged with child neglect.
+Despite published reports that Davenport operated juvenile court outside of the tenets of law, including by her own admission, Davenport remained on the bench until retiring at the end of her term in September 2022 while lawmakers debated ending her tenure sooner.
+Her actions while on the bench are the subject of a four-part podcast, The Kids of Rutherford County.
+She was also featured on Last Week Tonight with John Oliver for sending a high percentage of black elementary school juveniles to prison for minor and made-up offenses.

 Family and education

-According to their obituaries, she was born to Howard and Winifred Campbell Scott, a teacher.
+Donna Scott was born to Howard Scott and Winifred Campbell Scott (a teacher).
 Her father was a decorated United States Air Force pilot with a distinguished World War II service record.

 She attended North Greenville University, a private Baptist college in Tigerville, South Carolina.
 She subsequently received bachelor's, then master's degrees in criminal justice from MTSU, followed by a J.D. from Nashville School of Law, in 1986.

 She wrote the Tennessee State bar exam about a year after graduation.
 After failing the exam four times, Davenport passed in 1995, on her fifth attempt, then began teaching as an adjunct professor of criminal justice at MTSU the following year.